Shengan01/BrainTumorClassification/README.md

-# BrainTumorClassification
+BrainTumorClassification

 This project implements a deep learning pipeline for brain tumor classification using a hybrid architecture that combines Convolutional Neural Networks (CNNs) with Transformer Encoders.
-It also compares performance against ViT and ResNet-based baselines.
+It also compares performance against several state-of-the-art models like ViT (Vision Transformer), ResNet, DenseNet, RegNet, EfficientNet, ConvNeXt, Swin Transformer, and MaxViT.
 📁 Dataset

     Source: Kaggle - Brain Tumor MRI Dataset